 - Improve short term forecasts for disaster mitigation through assimilation of radar data in numerical weather prediction models.

-SREP science
+SREP Science

-The Bureau currently uses radar data almost exclusively for Nowcasting - predicting what will happen during the short-term (next several hours over scales of a few kilometres).
+The Bureau currently uses radar data almost exclusively for Nowcasting — predicting what will happen during the short-term (next several hours over scales of a few kilometres).
 Nowcasting systems use high resolution radar data to provide a detailed forecast for the next hour or two.
-These techniques are crucial as Numerical Weather Prediction (NWP) which is used for predictions beyond the nowcasts, can be of somewhat limited value in the first 6 hours of the forecast period.
+These techniques are crucial as Numerical Weather Prediction (NWP) which is used for predictions beyond the Nowcast period, can be of somewhat limited value in the first 6 hours of the forecast period.

-Through the Science component of SREP, the Bureau will undertake research into how to use radar observations in NWP models so as to increase their accuracy and utility in forecasting extreme weather, even on the shorter timescales.
-It will also coordinate the application of the improved science into Bureau Weather Services for the benefit of the Australian community.
+Through the Science component of SREP, the Bureau will undertake research into ingesting and utilising radar observations directly in NWP models to enhance their functionality in forecasting extreme weather, especially on the shorter (less than 6 hours) timescales.

 The four sites which will be addressed through the SREP project are highlighted in the image below

-The Wollongong radar will extend the Doppler radar coverage across the Southern Sydney basin area ensuring the ongoing coverage of the densely populated Wollongong area.
-Used in conjunction with the Sydney based radars, the Wollongong radar will significantly contribute to the early identification and tracking of storms and floods.
+The Wollongong radar has extended the Doppler radar network coverage across the Southern Sydney basin area ensuring the ongoing coverage of the densely populated Wollongong area.

-The new radar for Wollongong was delivered at Appin to provide an immediate response to the requirement for a radar in the region.
+The new radar for Wollongong was delivered at Appin in May 2011 to provide an immediate response to the requirement for a Doppler radar in the region.
 Enhancements to the Wollongong (Appin) weather radar are now complete, delivering real-time, detailed weather information to the Illawarra region.
 Located on the Woronora plateau 18 kilometres north-west of Wollongong, at an elevation of 449 metres above sea level, the site provides unobstructed views for the radar in all directions.

 Further information about the Wollongong radar: